junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB27/SPN-Massagist-Dean-whole-novel.md

 - wants to have a pet but doesn't think he's ready, doesn't believe he's capable of taking care of other life, same reason as why he can't get it over to think about having child (slow healing process, takes time) (start with plants) (Dean knows he can work well with kids, he's seen the way Cas interact with those kids in the library, but he'd let Cas mentally accepts it and allows himself to be open and unafraid again by himself, so he doesn't rush.)
 - A wedding scene: Sam and Jessica get married a year after graduation and pass bar exam ("It's Attorney Winchester now."
 "Still Sammy to me."), Dean/Cas/Jo/Ellen/Bobby/Charlie/Pamela all there (Dean/Pamela meets for the first time, Pamela insists not as Cas's therapist, she's invited by Bobby because she and Bobby know each other back before Pamela starts doing therapy, Pamela wanders past Roadhouse back then doing spiritual rituals for people to calm them down, which is essentially same as therapy outcome; Ellen bickers with Pamela a lot, partially probably because Bobby gets too close with her; Cas talks about Pamela: "She sees me." (canon easter egg ref)).
 But Meg/Ruby try to crash the wedding (both come uninvited, Meg reasons she's Cas's ex-wife, Ruby as Sam's classmate).
 Dean as Sam's best man, Jo as Jessica's bridesmaid (Jessica has no family?).
 Jokes about marriage as divorce lawyer.
 Cas is at a lost and a little overwhelmed by the situation (happy for Sam/Jess, sure, but he still gets emotionally overwhelmed).
 Dean can't find Cas in the hall after a while and finds him in the backyard garden gazebo alone in their rented wedding location (he already knows him well enough to know where to look for him) and the two of them just spend time together there away from the crowd (Cas urges Dean to go back in because surely Sam would want his brother in his most important day, Dean says Sam now has his most important woman in his life now he doesn't need him as much as used to, but Cas still doesn't have a different "best friend" than Dean so Dean's staying for him; talk about "best friend"? phrase it differently? to indicate their relationship are moving toward something more too, Cas wants that too but he's still not fully ready, still in the healing process, Dean's willing to wait).
 Sam/Jessica honeymoon (Italy or Brazil)
 - (General and frequent) Dean supports Cas through his panic attacks and regression time when Cas wants to harm himself again; Dean watches out for him when Cas doesn't have energy or mindset to self care or doesn't think himself deserve to be treated kindly (Cas gets more anxious when he's treated kindly, because he expects to be treated badly because he's used to it, so he's waiting for bad things to happen, but Dean lets him feel more relaxed and comfortable when he's treated kindly, a lot of times is through massage)
+- About sex: Maybe they'll talk about/mention the topic of sex or porn, but this story isn't about sex (at least not now, Cas isn't ready, might be in hopeful ending's future), it's about relationship with your body.
+- About marriage: Dean knows Cas must have PTSD about marriage from Meg so he never brings it up, just waits for Cas to heal and gives him all the time and space, until one day Cas brings it up to him hesitantly asking why he never brings it up, Dean answers it's not to make him uncomfortable or think maybe he's just like Meg, Cas asks if Dean wants it, Dean's like whatever Cas wants, he's okay with or without it because it doesn't really matter to him, Cas asks if Dean would be even happier if they marry, Dean answers only if that makes Cas happy too.
+They talk about it and really discuss it and come up with a plan or agreement to do it whatever they're comfortable with at the time and pace that they're comfortable with.
+They might come back to the old topic again about Cas's trauma from Meg/first marriage/all those old things, feeling trapped and no choice etc., Dean: "I don't own you and will never.
+I'm freeing you by love."
+(1 Corinthians 13:4: "Love is patient, love is kind.
+It does not envy, it does not boast, it is not proud.
+It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
+Love does not delight in evil but rejoices with the truth.
+It always protects, always trusts, always hopes, always perseveres.")

 behaviors/symptoms that show Cas doesn't have a good relationship with his body (doesn't have to emphasize all of them, but Dean's helping him change these by doing the opposite because Dean notices them even though Cas doesn't):